 Thermal oxidizers use high temperatures to convert contaminants to carbon dioxide and water vapor.
 Normally the reaction takes place at a temperature ranging from 750°C to 850°C. At these temperatures, with good mixing and sufficient oxygen, the destruction efficiency in the combustion chamber is almost 100%.

-CECO EIS, a United Kingdom based company specialising in VOC Abatement and Odour Control Systems, partners with DRYSYS to offer Thermal Oxidizers in Australia, along with other turnkey solutions for VOC Abatement, Odour Control and Air Pollution Control problems.
+DRYSYS partner with CECO EIS, a United Kingdom based company specialising in VOC Abatement and Odour Control Systems, to offer a range of Thermal Oxidizers, and other turnkey solutions for VOC Abatement, Odour Control and Air Pollution Control technologies in Australia.

 A recuperative thermal oxidizer uses an integral primary shell and tube heat exchanger to preheat the incoming contaminated air using the high-temperature air that is exhausted from the oxidizer.